Addressing the Stigma of Mental Health in the Workplace

 - Untreated mental health conditions cost Australian employers $10.9 billion every year through absenteeism, reduced productivity and compensation claims.

 - A mentally unhealthy workplace fosters poor morale and staff engagement, high staff turnover and potential penalties for breaches of work health and safety legislation.

 Maintaining a Mentally Healthy Workplace

-CHESS can provide free training and information to existing workers and employers by providing resources for taking care of yourself and others in the workplace.
+Through DES CHESS Connect can also provide free training and information to existing workers and employers by providing resources for taking care of yourself and others in the workplace.
 We can also help employers and jobseekers access a range of other financial supports and incentives, such as assistive technology, mental health first aid training and disability and deafness awareness training, Auslan interpreting and wage subsidies.

 Our Mentally Healthy Workshops help employers to collaborate with staff to educate and promote a culture of positive mental wellness in the workplace.
 We’ve used our 20+ years’ experience in both mental health recovery and employment to develop a strategic workshop, specially designed to support mental wellness in local workplaces.